 Most of the time you can find heaps scattered around the internet just by doing a quick Google search.
-However the problem is most of these lists have been leaked online from subscription services and cause a number of different problems.
+The only problem being that most of these lists have been leaked online from subscription services and cause a number of different problems.
 These problems are commonly that the channels don’t play for longer than 10 seconds without skipping and that they also have constant buffering.
 The buffering is caused because they aren’t being hosted on proper servers equip for large amounts of users.
 What you really need is an M3U list which is more specific for public use.
 A few days ago I found this really ‘cool’ little unnamed tool/app that might help assist you with just that!
 The tool will basically generate a new M3U list every 24 hours for you to enjoy free IPTV.

 Things you will need:

-If channels are STILL not playing:
+Channels are STILL not playing?